| Last updated

 Things have been made even worse with hayfever suffers reporting stronger symptoms, with several areas in the UK having been hit with a 'pollen bomb'.

-With the Delta variant making up now 90 per cent of all UK cases, it's more important than ever that people who may have even very mild symptoms to stay cautious and to get tested.
+And with the Delta variant making up now a staggering 90 per cent of all UK cases, it's more important than ever that people who may have even very mild symptoms to stay cautious and to get tested.

-Professor Spector added: "The message here is that if you are young, you are going to get milder symptoms anyway.
+Professor Spector continued: "The message here is that if you are young, you are going to get milder symptoms anyway.

 "It might just feel like a bad cold or some funny 'off' feeling - but do stay at home and do get a test."